rpdearden/Miscellany/Tutorials/Blender_Tutorial.md

 **Further reading/watching**
 This was a very quick whizz through Blender, but you should be able to use the setup here to make images of any 3D fossil material you might find.
 Blender can do all sorts that we didn't even touch here: sculpting, modelling, animating, and it can all be scripted with python.
-If you're interested in doing more Blender a very good start is the famous donut tutorial [famous donut tutorial by BlenderGuru](https://www.youtube.com/watch?v=TPrnSACiTJ4)from BlenderGuru (all his stuff is good).
+If you're interested in doing more Blender a very good start is the famous donut tutorial [famous donut tutorial by BlenderGuru](https://www.youtube.com/watch?v=TPrnSACiTJ4) (all his stuff is good).
 It takes you through lots of basic modelling/materials stuff that we didn't really cover here.
 Other than that there are loads of good blender learning materials on Youtube and elsewhere.
 E.g. if you want to make a turntable animation like I showed you at the start of the workshop then google Blender turntable animation and you will be spoiled for choice.